Tatiwel/electron-multi-window/.github/ISSUE_TEMPLATE/feature_request.md

----
-name: Feature request
-about: Suggest an improvement or new feature for the Electron Multi-Window app
-labels: enhancement
----

 ## Is your feature request related to a problem?
 Please describe.

 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]